littlesis-org/littlesis/README.md

-# This repo has been depreciated
+# This repo has been deprecated

 Please go here: [public-accountability/littlesis-rails](https://github.com/public-accountability/littlesis-rails)